Adroiti/docs-for-code-review-tools/tfsec/aws-mq-enable-general-logging.md

-Pattern: Disabled general logging for MQ Broker
+Pattern: Disabled general logging for AWS MQ

 Issue: -

 ## Description

 Logging should be enabled to allow tracing of issues and activity to be investigated more fully.
-Logs provide additional information and context which is often invalauble during investigation
+Logs provide additional information and context which is often invaluable during investigation

 **Resolution**: Enable general logging.